“By this we know love, because He laid down His life for us. And we also ought to lay down our lives for the brethren.”

-The Christian is under obligation to love like the Lord loved.
+The Christian is under obligation to love as the Lord loved.

-There is a moral obligation on us to love like Jesus loved.
+There is a moral obligation on us to love as Jesus loved.
 There is a moral “ought.”
 We “ought,” but why don’t we?
-God may never call on us to give our lives physically for others but He clearly calls us to sacrifice for others.
-That may come in the form of aid or in the form of money.
+God may never call on us to give our lives physically for others, but He clearly calls us to sacrifice for others.
+That may come in the form of aid or the form of money.
 We owe something to Christians because we owe something to Christ.

 Ro 13:8, “Owe no one anything except to love one another, for he who loves another has fulfilled the law.”